spryker/spryker-docs/docs/dg/dev/acp/sccos-dependencies-required-for-the-acp.md

 {% endinfo_block %}

-The Spryker ACP apps are continuously enhanced and improved with new versions.
+The Spryker ACP apps are continuously enhanced with new versions.
 Though you don't have to update the apps themselves, it might be at times necessary to perform minor updates of the app-related SCCOS modules to take full advantage of the latest app feature updates.

-For each app you wish to use, ensure that you have the latest app-related SCCOS modules installed.
+For each app you wish to use, make sure that you have the latest app-related SCCOS modules installed.
 You can find this information in each app integration guide.

 ### Dependency 2: Code changes in SCCOS